 When is it ordered?

-A health practitioner may order a renal panel when someone has risk factors for kidney dysfunction such as high blood pressure (hypertension), diabetes, cardiovascular disease, obesity, elevated cholesterol, or a family history of kidney disease.
+A healthcare practitioner may order a renal panel when someone has risk factors for kidney dysfunction such as high blood pressure (hypertension), diabetes, cardiovascular disease, obesity, elevated cholesterol, or a family history of kidney disease.

-A health practitioner may order a renal panel when someone has signs and symptoms of kidney disease, though early kidney disease often does not cause any noticeable symptoms.
+A healthcare practitioner may order a renal panel when someone has signs and symptoms of kidney disease, though early kidney disease often does not cause any noticeable symptoms.
 It may be initially detected through routine blood or urine testing.
 Examples of some signs and symptoms include: